Jabaca3/RegressionCalculatorAndroidApp/README.md

 # RegressionCalculatorAndroidApp
-Personal: Built a calculator from scratch for umm.. fun?
+Personal: Built a calculator from scratch for a friend :)